charrington1521/CSC306_Final_Project/README.md

 **Assumes a non-Mac OS**

-- Visit [https://drive.google.com/file/d/1IpSi0gNPYj9a9lNbWPsL3TxIBILoLsfE/view](this link) to download competition.zip
+- Visit [this link](https://drive.google.com/file/d/1IpSi0gNPYj9a9lNbWPsL3TxIBILoLsfE/view) to download competition.zip

-- Visit [https://github.com/jorses/databench_eval/blob/main/examples/answers.zip](this repo) and select "View raw" to download answers.zip
+- Visit [this repo](https://github.com/jorses/databench_eval/blob/main/examples/answers.zip) and select "View raw" to download answers.zip

 - Move both of these to an appropriate location.